 The EPA will review the amount of a financial assurance held at least every five years.
-The review may coincide with reviews of the licence or the licence conditions (ie according to the SPMP).
-The financial assurance may also be reviewed should a licence-holder's regular reporting (including mass balance) or audit reports suggest a change in material flow that is inconsistent with the SPMP.
+The review may coincide with reviews of the authorisation or the authorisation conditions (ie according to the SPMP).
+The financial assurance may also be reviewed should an authorisation-holder's regular reporting (including mass balance) or audit reports suggest a change in material flow that is inconsistent with the SPMP.